Wadowice: Late modern period

 In the effect of the First Partition of Poland, Wadowice was annexed by Austria, incorporated into the newly established Kingdom of Galicia, under direct Austrian rule, and renamed Frauenstadt.
 The town's growth started soon afterwards, after a road linking Vienna with Lviv was built.
 The town became a seat of a communal administration and since 1867 – a county site.
 Small industries were developing slowly during the 19th century.
 New inhabitants settled in the area, attracted by the industry, new military barracks and various administrative institutions.
 In addition, a new hospital and a regional court were erected in the town centre.
 Finally, in the last 25 years of the 19th century partial liberalisation of the Austro-Hungarian monarchy led to creation of various Polish cultural and scientific societies.

 After World War I and the dissolution of the monarchy, Wadowice became part of the newly reborn Poland.
 The seat of a powiat remained in the town and in 1919 the inhabitants of the area formed the 12th Infantry Regiment that took part in the Polish–Soviet War of 1919–1920.
-In 1920 Karol Wojtyła was born in Wadowice (he became the bishop of Kraków, then Pope John Paul II, and was canonised after his death).
+In 1920 Karol Wojtyła was born in Wadowice (he became the bishop of Kraków, then Pope John Paul II, and was canonized after his death).